-Understanding how to read sports odds starts with knowing the various formats sportsbooks use to display betting odds.
-The three most common methods are called American, fractional and decimal odds.
+Understanding how to read betting odds starts with knowing the various formats sportsbooks use to display betting lines.
+The three most common types of odds shown are called American, fractional and decimal.

-Sportsbooks display betting odds in American, fractional or decimal formats depending on the location of the sportsbook and the preference of the bettors.
-Some online sportsbooks allow bettors to choose which format displays on the screen through the toggle of a setting.
+Sportsbooks display betting odds in American, fractional or decimal formats depending on the location.
+Most US online betting sites default to American odds but allow bettors to choose which format they prefer in settings.

-For sportsbooks that limit the way their odds are displayed, there are various online odds format conversion tools that exist and are available to the public.
+For sportsbooks that limit the way their odds are displayed, the Bookies.com betting odds calculator instantly converts odds into the preferred format and calculates total return.